DiamondLightSource/python-tristan/docs/index.rst

-.. tristan-dls documentation master file, created by sphinx-quickstart on Tue Mar 16 12:45:16 2021.
+.. tristan documentation master file, created by sphinx-quickstart on Tue Mar 16 12:45:16 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to tristan-dls's documentation!
+Welcome to tristan's documentation!
 =======================================

 .. toctree::